N-M-T/LUX_light_dimmer/README.md

 sudo qmake && sudo make

 Build version for Windows on ubuntu

-1) build mxe with required modules (if you haven't already done so)
+1) build mxe with required modules (if you haven't already done so), this can take a while

 sudo git clone https://github.com/mxe/mxe